 The new infrastructure will be of an excellent standard adding to a renewed sense of place and pride.
 A new underground station, a refurbished rail station at Vauxhall and a new two form entry primary school as well as health facilities will be provided.

-Transport and the management of Vauxhall Cross as an effective interchange remains essential, but the bus station will be replaced with a series of relocated bus stops, facilitating efficient bus routes to and through the area.
+Transport and the management of Vauxhall Cross as an effective interchange remains essential.
 Improvements will result in a much more pedestrian-friendly environment and better access throughout the entire area.

 Our vision for Vauxhall builds on its heritage but is also about providing exemplary modern and sustainable facilities.
 Once again Vauxhall will be a gateway to the city and a modern, characterful district centre.
 The railway arches, the river, the historic neighbourhoods and green spaces, along with existing communities, will all play their part in the re-emergence of Vauxhall as a central London destination.